 Economic growth and increased prosperity also generate huge amounts of waste.
-In 2016, we produced a total of 11.4 million tonnes of waste, which is more than 2 tonnes per capita.
-Since 2000, there has been an increase of more than 3 million tonnes.
-The increase in the volume of waste in recent years has been greater than the growth in GDP.
+In 2017, we produced a total of 11.7 million tonnes of waste, which is more than 2 tonnes per capita.
+Since 2000, there has been an increase of almost 4 million tonnes.
+The increase in the volume of waste in recent years has been greater than the growth in GDP, despite the national target to reduce the growth in waste volume to significantly less than the economic growth.